-NOTE 2: This class is designed for the student who may be considering a career in Graphic Design.
-PREREQUISITE: Art Foundations and Drawing and Painting 1.
-Drawing and Painting II is strongly recommended.
-Must have received a grade of a B or higher in Drawing and Painting I or have teacher approval.
+NOTE 2: This class is designed for the student who may be considering a career in graphic design.

-OPEN TO: 12 only or 11 with instructor permission only.
+PREREQUISITE: Drawing and Painting 1 or Photo 2 recommended

 PHOTOGRAPHY I. First or Second Semester

 - 1. Develop skills in the science of photography and evaluation. - 2.
 Learn how to compose good photos and recognize quality photo compositions. - 3.
 Solve visual problems while working in photographic media. - 4.
 Create digital images and learn basic manipulation techniques.